April 23, 2016

-While a German slave, they forced the teen to do odd, dangerous jobs such as place makeshift traps in the desert sand surrounding their camp.
-They were of poor craftsmanship which resulted in many of the other slaves being killed while handling them.
-Job knew death was just seconds away at all times and it could take on numerous forms.
-Such was the case on his 24th birthday when he was sent on a suicide mission.
+While a German slave, they forced the teen to do odd, dangerous jobs, such as placing makeshift traps in the desert sand surrounding their camp.
+They were of poor craftsmanship, which resulted in many of the other slaves being killed while handling them.
+Job knew death was just seconds away at all times, and it could take on numerous forms.
+Such was the case on his 24th birthday, when he was sent on a suicide mission.

-Job was tasked with retrieving the last few dead German bodies from a battlefield days after it had concluded.
-The corpses were rank and smelled horrid from baking in the hot desert sun, attracting a group of brown hyenas for a feast.
-Job knew better than to get between a predator and his food, but the Germans insisted he retrieve the commander who had perished in the battle.
+Job was tasked with retrieving the last few dead German bodies from a battlefield, days after it had concluded.
+The corpses were rank, and smelled horrid from baking in the hot desert sun, attracting a group of brown hyenas for a feast.
+Job knew better than to get between a predator and his food, but the Germans insisted he retrieve the commander, who had perished in the battle.
 Job still refused.
-That is when the Germans pointed their guns at him and said he can either retrieve the body or join it.
+The Germans pointed their guns at him, and said he can either retrieve the body or join it.
 So, Job slowly crept about to get the commander.
-Just a he expected though, the hyenas did not take kindly to him approaching their meal.
+Just a he expected, though, the hyenas did not take kindly to him approaching their meal.
 Thus, it was not long before a few of them gave chase after the young Namibian.

 The Germans sent one of their own after Job on horseback.
-The soldier was skilled with a pistol and shot dead the first two hyenas on Job’s trail with ease.
-The third, however, would not be killed as the soldier’s gun malfunctioned.
-That is when they both saw an unbelievable sight just over the large sand dune ahead: a large oasis appeared out of nowhere.
+The soldier was skilled with a pistol and shot the first two hyenas dead on Job’s trail with ease.
+The third, however, would not be killed, as the soldier’s gun malfunctioned.
+That was when they both saw an unbelievable sight just over the large sand dune ahead: a large oasis appeared out of nowhere.

 There were trees for as far as the eyes could see, and Job figured if he could climb one of them, he could escape, at least for the time being.
-His luck would change though, for as he approached the edge of the oasis, a huge lion jumped appeared and belted out a deafening roar.
-The hyena stopped so fast he tumbled and rolled in the sand before cowering and retreating with haste.
+His luck would change, though, because as he approached the edge of the oasis, a huge lion appeared, and belted out a deafening roar.
+The hyena stopped so fast he tumbled and rolled in the sand, before cowering and retreating with haste.
 The German soldier’s horse immediately stopped as well.
-As he looked on at Job, he noticed the lion walked up to the slave and stood in front of him as if he were protecting Job.
+As he looked on at Job, he noticed the lion walked up to the slave, and stood in front of him as if he were protecting Job.
 With no working gun, the soldier slowly backed off and rode away.

-Following this, the lion lead Job deep into the oasis where there was a monument with a medallion floating in the center of a water bubble.
+Following this, the lion led Job deep into the oasis, where there was a monument with a medallion, floating in the center of a water bubble.
 Also present was an enormous elephant, a muscular cape buffalo, a beautiful leopard and a huge rhinoceros.
 All of the animals bowed to him.
 Job realized they wanted him to possess the medallion.
-So, he placed his hand in the bubble and when he grasped the majestic object, the five animals all transformed into spiritual energy and entered Job’s body.
+So, he placed his hand in the bubble, and when he grasped the majestic object, the five animals all transformed into spiritual energy and entered Job’s body.
 Instantly, Job began having visions from the point of view of each animal, and he learned that he was imbued with the power and lifespan of these eternal creatures, allowing him to transform into them.
 Alas, the time to mount another rebellion was at hand.

 Job was able to rally the remaining Herero tribe together by displaying his new powers.
-Other tribes joined as well and Namibia systematically fought back against the Germans under Job’s leadership.
+Other tribes joined as well, and Namibia systematically fought back against the Germans under Job’s leadership.
 Because of his ability to transform into the five native-African animals considered to be the most coveted and feared by big game hunters, the Germans began calling him “The Big Five.”
-His legend continued to grow and for years he lead and inspired the rebels, and eventually drove the Germans out of Namibia for good.
+His legend continued to grow, and for years he led and inspired the rebels, and eventually drove the Germans out of Namibia for good.

-When he arrived in Nigeria at the compound of notorious war criminal, Ramses “The Pharaoh” Hondo, Makeda and American hyper-soldier, Lt.
-Rashard Bonds (who had been sent in by the US Government to destroy the nuclear weapons inside the compound), were already battling one the Pharaoh’s powerful associates, known as Shanga.
+When he arrived in Nigeria at the compound of the notorious war criminal, Ramses “The Pharaoh” Hondo, Makeda, and American hyper-soldier Lt.
+Rashard Bonds (who had been sent in by the US Government to destroy the nuclear weapons inside the compound), were already battling one of the Pharaoh’s powerful associates, known as Shanga.
 The villain was on the defensive at this point, but her mystical hammer was proving to be a difficult obstacle to overcome.

-Years later, Lou needed Chineke’s specific brand of telepathy to help save a soldier from Platinum City, named Gary Allen, who was suffering from a mental breakdown due to a series of traumatic experiments that had been performed on him by a team of evil geniuses who also happened to work for Edgar Lockhart.
-Lou contacted the Big Five, as he and Makeda had been watching after the young girl and training her to become an elite hero herself.
+Years later, Lou needed Chineke’s specific telepathic abilities to help save a soldier from Platinum City named Gary Allen, who was suffering from a mental breakdown due to a series of traumatic experiments that had been performed on him by a team of evil geniuses, who also happened to work for Edgar Lockhart.
+Lou contacted the Big Five, as he and Makeda had been watching after the young girl, and training her to become an elite hero herself.

-Lou told them about the nanocell technology experiments that Gary Allen had undergone and that he had experienced the same procedures.
-He further explained that the nanocells had initially left his body vulnerable to whims of mysterious telepathic supervillain.
-However, years before during their battle with Shanga, Chineke had bestowed a psionic barrier in his mind that would prevent him from falling under control of this evil individual.
-Gary however, did not have that barrier and now the mysterious telepath was directing him to use his considerable skill, military training and hyper-abilities for nefarious and dangerous purposes.
+Lou told them about the nanocell technology experiments that Gary Allen had undergone, and that he had experienced the same procedures.
+He further explained that the nanocells had initially left his body vulnerable to the whims of a mysterious telepathic supervillain.
+However, years before, during their battle with Shanga, Chineke had bestowed a psionic barrier in his mind, which would prevent him from falling under the control of this evil individual.
+Gary, however, did not have that barrier, and now the mysterious telepath was directing him to use his considerable skill, military training and hyper-abilities for nefarious and dangerous purposes.

 That night, The Big Five helped Chineke pack.
 He also made her promise to be extra careful.
 She did, but she also demanded that he make the same promise to her, as he was preparing for a major mission to war-torn Darfur.
-They exchanged promises and then the might Namibian hero watched as the only person he considered family left for Platinum City.
+They exchanged promises, and then the mighty Namibian hero watched as the only person he considered family left for Platinum City.